Skip to Content

 Golden larches on Storm Mountain - Best Banff Larch Hikes

-This view alone would be enough to recommend the the Arnica Lake trail as a larch hike, but there are two more spots on this hike to enjoy the golden larch trees while hiking in Banff in fall.
+This view alone would be enough to recommend the Arnica Lake trail as a larch hike, but there are two more spots on this hike to enjoy the golden larch trees while hiking in Banff in fall.
 The next spot for fall colors along the trail is the beautiful Arnica Lake with the far shores surrounded with larch trees at the base of Storm Mountain.

 Arnica Lake with golden larches - best Banff Larch hikes